 Broadly, the CCPA grants rights to California consumers (i.e., residents) and imposes obligations on covered entities regarding how they process a California consumer's personal information.
 In terms of what constitutes personal information, the CCPA's definition is extremely broad-in some respects broader than the GDPR's.
-[7]
+[10]

-Specifically, the CCPA defines personal information as information that reasonably "identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household."
+Specifically, the CCPA defines personal information as information that "identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household."
 Examples of personal information subject to the CCPA include, but are not limited to, names, mailing addresses, Social Security numbers, unique personal identifiers (including a device identifier; an Internet Protocol address; and cookies, beacons, pixel tags, mobile ad identifiers, or similar technology), online identifiers, passport numbers, financial information, email addresses, driver's license numbers, and biometric information.

 The bottom line is that the CCPA covers all personal information that can be linked to a household or individual in California.
 The linkage to a household is an area where the CCPA appears to go beyond the GDPR, which generally focuses only on individuals.
 There are a few key exclusions, however, of which businesses should be aware.
-For example, the CCPA currently does not apply to personal information collected in the human resources or business-to-business contexts, though these exemptions are set to expire on January 1, 2023.
+For example, although the CCPA previously did not apply to personal information collected in the human resources or business-to-business contexts, these exemptions expired on January 1, 2023.

 In determining the most efficient use of a business's limited resources, understanding the CCPA's enforcement mechanisms and penalties, as well as California's enforcement priorities, can become almost as important as understanding what is required to comply.
-Violations of the CCPA's substantive provisions are enforceable by California's Office of the Attorney General.
-[8] A limited private right of action also exists.
+Prior to the CPRA, violations of the CCPA's substantive provisions were enforceable by California's Office of the Attorney General.
+The CPRA, however, established the CPPA to enforce the law.
+[11]